Somerville Community Path Drainage & Retaining Wall Upgrades

 - During construction, pedestrians will be detoured to Meacham Rd.

-- Cyclists traveling south can access Massachusetts Ave. via Meacham Rd. or Dover St.
+- Cyclists traveling west can access Massachusetts Ave. via Meacham Rd. or Dover St.